 any other Plasmoid.

-read Syncthing's API key automatically from its config file.
-If your Syncthing config file is
+read Syncthing's API key automatically from its configuration file.
+If your Syncthing configuration file is

 Configuring systemd integration